Micro Fulfillment Centre: Small Logistics Solution With Big Benefits

 Talking of how MFCs contribute to a faster fulfillment process is one thing, but what does one look like from the inside, and how exactly does it dial up speed and efficiency?
 Well, we can answer these questions by looking in detail at several real-world examples and pinpointing the various cogs in the micro fulfillment wheel.

-A customer’s order triggers the MFC’s inventory management system, which is integrated into various online platforms and mobile apps.
+1. Order Trigger: A customer order triggers the system, which is integrated into online platforms and mobile apps.

-The system uses robotics to locate and retrieve the products from storage.
+2. Robotic Retrieval: The system uses robots to locate and pull products from storage.

-Conveyor belts, sorting machines, and robotic arms arrange and package the goods automatically.
+3. Automated Packaging: Conveyor belts and robotic arms arrange and package the goods.

-The packaged items pass through system-operated quality control checks to make sure they’re in top condition.
+4. Quality Control: Packaged items pass through automated checks to ensure they are in top condition.

-A team of human workers, sometimes assisted by mobile robots, either load the goods onto delivery vehicles or send them to a designated customer pick-up area.
+6. Dispatch: A small team, assisted by robots, loads the goods onto delivery vehicles or to a pick-up area.

 Their compact nature means they can even be added to existing retail spaces, such as the side of a brick-and-mortar store, with the retailer benefiting from on-site fulfillment to go with their physical sales.